agorf/feed2email/README.md

 Since the feed that got removed was at index 1, every feed below it got reindexed.
-So feed2email warns you that the feed indices have changed: the feed at index 2 is now at index 1 and the feed at index 3 is now at index 2.
+So feed2email warns you that the feed indices have changed: the feed at index 2 is now at index 1, the feed at index 3 is now at index 2 and the feed at index 4 is now at index 3.

 Indeed: